 Donations are deposited directly into the BED income account by the registrar’s office in the Fall opt-out period.
 A breakdown of the funds can be obtained from the registrar’s office.

-The BED Head Board shall take three quarters of the total available funds raised and allocate a portion to each discipline/first year class based on the fraction of all undergraduate Engineering and Applied Science students enrolled in that discipline/ first year who have not opted out.
+The BED Head Board shall take the total available funds raised and allocate a portion to each discipline/first year class based on the fraction of all undergraduate Engineering and Applied Science students enrolled in that discipline/ first year who have not opted out.

-One quarter of the total available funds raised will be reserved to be allocated to the disciplines and the First Year Class by the BED Head Board based on the extent to which the proposed expenditures meet the aims and objectives of the BED Fund.

 Once allocations have been made, unspent funds from the BED Income will be transferred to the BED Capital Fund once the proposal has been accepted and all Department Heads have been contacted twice.
 The Engineering Society President and Director of Academics must be made aware of any fund transfers between BED accounts prior to their transfer, and it shall be reported to Council.

 The signing authorities on the BED Fund accounts shall be the Director of Academics and the BED Fund Coordinator(s).
 The faculty administrator (who manages the BED accounts) in Financial Services should be made aware of this when the persons holding these positions change.